Unable to Locate Complete Label

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Trader Joe’s dog food looks like an average dry product.
+Judging by its ingredients alone, Trader Joe’s Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 26% and a mean fat level of 13%.
 Together, these figures suggest a carbohydrate content of 53% for the overall product line.